 RDM has the ability to secure database content through support of database level encryption.
 The implementation of encryption in RDM allows for both authentication and obfuscation.
-The RDM engine is used in a wide variety of applications running on a wide variety of hardware and therefore has been designed with an encryption functionality that is flexible but focused.
-Providing robust security to meet the needs of embedded applications and devices without the computational and human resource overhead required by an enterprise engine.
+The RDM engine, used in a wide variety of applications running on a wide variety of hardware, has been designed with an encryption functionality that is flexible but focused, providing robust security to meet the needs of embedded applications and devices without the computational and human resource overhead required by an enterprise engine.

 Raima chose the AES encryption cypher for our data security solution for several reasons

 - It is an industry standard and highly secure algorithm